 Art Start uses a student-centered approach to education.
 Our workshops instill in our youth the confidence to appreciate who they already are and what they innately have to offer the world; then, to think critically, ask important questions, and pursue meaningful opportunities in life – against all odds.

 Our creative workshops are structured to support consistency, build resilience, and provide direction to youth going through a time of challenging transition.
-While encouraging personal development on many levels, by using art and music projects and focusing on the outlet for expression, kids are free to build trusting relationships with our teaching artists naturally, learning to open up and bond in ways not possible through the social service or traditional education model.
+While encouraging personal development on many levels, by using art and music projects that focus on the outlet for expression, kids are free to build trusting relationships with our teaching artists naturally, learning to open up and bond in ways not possible through the social service or traditional education model.
 And because Art Start comes to the youth, both in terms of location and circumstance, we’re able to reach them despite the physical and psychological walls built to keep them closed off from the rest of the world.

 Though they face many obstacles, our kids have dreams that far surpass their circumstances.
 They yearn to be participants and make meaningful contributions.
 Art Start teaches kids how to survive their own lives with confidence, creativity and hope, and transform a time of instability and transition into a time for personal growth and development.